The Sunday Times 12th July 1964

 'The long-hair musicians P.14'

 Quite a timely despatch this one, the publication date two days before Bastille day in France 14th July- the celebration of a load of foppish long haired toffs had their bonces lopped off.
-The worlds current need to visit the hair salon is quite literally on everyones mind to get our locks lopped off.
+The worlds current need to visit the hair salon is quite literally on everyones mind.

 The cover art I was surprised to notice after all this time was fellow Brummie - pop artist Peter Philips, whom bizarrely has his birthday today 22nd May as I draft this post- 81 years young.
 Crikey the stars have fortuitously aligned for Phil and this Sunday Times issue, happy birthday Peter.